Skip to content

 return (a > b) ? a : b;

-So what is inline still useful for?
-Its true value lies in allowing the same function to be defined in multiple translation units without violating the one definition rule (ODR).
-As long as all definitions are exactly identical, the linker knows they are the same function and will not report a "multiple definition" error.
-This is why we usually put the definition of inline functions in header files—each translation unit (cpp file) that includes this header gets a copy of the definition, but only one is retained at link time.
+So, what is inline still used for?
+Its true value lies in allowing the same function to be defined in multiple translation units without violating the ODR (One Definition Rule).
+As long as all definitions are identical, the linker knows they represent the same function and will not report a "multiple definition" error.
+This is why we typically place the definition of inline functions in header files—every .cpp file that #includes this header gets a copy of the definition, but only one copy is retained during linking.

-Member functions whose bodies are written directly inside a class definition are implicitly inline:
+Member functions defined directly inside the class body are implicitly inline:

 class Math {